landonrepp/recipe-printer/README.md

 Use this as a system prompt in an LLM to generate valid payloads for this app.
 Paste the model’s JSON output into a `.json` file and load it.

 ```
-You are generating JSON for a HelloFresh-style recipe card app.
+You are generating JSON for a recipe card app.
 Output ONLY valid JSON, no prose.
 Use ASCII quotes.

 Top-level may be: